piles and haemorrhoid

 External Haemorrhoids

 External haemorrhoids form below the dentate line and are covered by skin-like tissue.
 In many cases, they cause few or no symptoms unless they become thrombosed (develop a blood clot).
-When thrombosed, they can become extremely painful, with swelling and tenderness around the anus.
+When thrombosed, they can become very painful, with swelling and tenderness around the anus.

 Internal Haemorrhoids